Huang-CL/Magrathea/README.md

 On Windows system, download the [cyqwin terminal](https://www.cygwin.com/).
 Include package 'gsl' upon installation.
 We suggest including all packages in devel, science, math, and python along with a text editor.
 Directory will be found in: /cygdrive/c/Users/USERNAME/PATH_TO_MAGRATHEA.

+Install Magrathea by cloning this repository `git clone https://github.com/Huang-CL/Magrathea.git`.
+Everything needed is in the top level, future updates will improve the directory structure.

 For the first time, or working with a new computer, compile the code with `make -B`, or `make clean` then `make`.
 Later on, compile the code with `make`.
 The name of the compiled program is called planet by default.
 To run the compiled program, run